 We spend numerous hours on our digital devices.
 We wake up, check our emails and social media feeds on our phones; we spend a minimum of 8 hours staring at a computer screen at work; then, in the evenings, we binge watch our favourite TV show or read our favourite book on our tablet.
 Is all of this exposure to blue light having an affect on our eyes?

 In fact, it is!
-Although blue light can have a positive affect on you, it can also contribute to some negative effects.
+Although blue light can have a positive effect on you, it can also contribute to some negative effects.
 Balancing the amount of blue light intake while protecting your eyes is key!

 First off, what is blue light?